hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_control.md

 3. **Clearer Test Names:**  The test names now better reflect the purpose of each test case.

-4. **Exception Handling:** The `test_begin_checkpoint_end_with_world_empty_world` test demonstrates how to test for expected exceptions.
+4. **Exception Handling:** The `test_begin_checkpoint_end_with_world_empty_world` test demonStartes how to test for expected exceptions.
 This is essential to verify robust error handling.
 Add `pytest.raises` for other potential exceptions (e.g., if an agent's method returns an error).

 5. **Test `control._aux_simulation_to_repeat` (crucial):** The `test_begin_checkpoint_end_with_factory` test now attempts to call the private `control._aux_simulation_to_repeat` function.
 Because it's private, you'll have to assess what you can test.
 If you can call it, then add appropriate assertions.
 If you can't, focus testing the exposed functions (e.g., `control.begin`, `control.checkpoint`).